Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       SUGGESTED USE

 This list works fine with the English adfilter of Easylist or Adguard's base filter in combination with your local language filtering list.
 For people using Peter Lowe's list I would either use my list or Peter Low's.
+This list is half the size of Peter Low's.
+Because I use it myself alongside AdGuard (advertising) base filter this list focuesses more on (third-party) tracking servers.
+As a result it has more overlap with Easylist Privacy (third-party trackers sublist) and Adguard (tracking servers sublist) than Peter Low's.

                                                       ERRORS & ISSUES
 Please report site breakage on https://github.com/Kees1958/W3C_annual_most_used_survey_blocklist/issues.